Guide to Winterising Your Motorhome

 As the colder months approach, it's important to take steps to winterise your motorhome to protect it from potential damage and ensure its longevity.

 Proper winterisation can help you avoid costly repairs and ensure your vehicle is ready for your next adventure when the weather warms up.
-Here's a checklist of considerations to keep in mind:

 Prior to winterising, ensure that your motorhome is parked on level ground and that the vehicle is in gear.
 Release the handbrake to prevent it from becoming stuck.
 Begin the process by emptying the black, grey, and fresh water tanks to prevent freezing and potential damage to the plumbing system.